 1. Adequate Intake of Water

 You must drink water at regular intervals of time, even if you do not feel thirsty.
-Adequate intake of water has many health benefits like the removal of toxins from the body, enhances energy levels, brain functioning, avoids dehydration in the body and keeps your body cool.
+Adequate intake of water has many health benefits like removing toxins from the body, enhancing energy levels, increasing brain function, and avoiding dehydration in the body.

 It’s better to avoid a steam bath, hot massages and sauna altogether throughout your pregnancy.
 Even soaking in hot water bathtubs is not recommended as it will elevate your body temperature.
 Only a warm water bath is advisable during pregnancy.